 Celebrating Sanctuary at Home – see below for suggested discussion/ideas using video footage from performances from Bristol based refugee artists.

-Share it! – share and tag your photos
+Share it! we would love to see what you have been doing.
+Please share and tag your photos

 Twitter: @RefugeeFestBRL / Instagram: @bristolrefugeefestival / Facebook: @bristolrefugeefestival

 For more information, visit our website at www.bristolrefugeefestival.org

 Finding Stories – a series of short animations using stories from refugees in Bristol.

 Shiddik narrates this beautiful animation telling the story of when he visited the world’s largest beach in Bangladesh.

 Discussion point: Think of a time when you went somewhere new for the first time.
 Was it scary?
 What is it like for people coming to the UK for the first time?